 Will this ever end?
 Yes.
-As a matter of fact, the job is slated to conclude in December.
-Final restoration will be completed in the spring of 2015.
+As a matter of fact, the job is slated to conclude in late December.
+Final restoration will be completed in late May 2015.
 We always hesitate to promise specific dates, since we are at the mercy of other factors like weather and emergencies elsewhere in town.